 Recent regional military escalation involving the US, Iran and Israel has prompted understandable concern for couples planning weddings in the Middle East, particularly in Dubai, Abu Dhabi, Bahrain and Jordan.

-This page provides practical guidance based on confirmed reporting, conversations with venue and planner partners in the region, and our experience supporting international destination weddings.
+This page provides practical guidance based on confirmed reporting, conversations with tourism authorities, hotel representatives and wedding industry professionals in the region, and our experience supporting international destination weddings.
+Last updated 16th March 2026.

 The Impact on Weddings So Far